davbol/alpine/docs/README.md

 # European Technology Providers

+This categorized list provides an overview of European technology service providers for different user groups.
+More updates will follow as the industry evolves.

 ## Consumer Services
 These services are designed for individual users, offering privacy, security, and user-friendly alternatives to American giants.